AstroJays-Hopkins/Documentation/content/docs/specs/prop-avionics/spec-control-plane.md

 every ack'd packet transmission and should roll over at 256 (uint8_t will do this automatically).
-All ack'd packets transmitted from the same node should use and increment the same sequence node counter to ensure that all packets transmistted in a short time window fromt eh node have different sequence codes.
+All ack'd packets transmitted from the same node should use and increment the same sequence node counter to ensure that all packets transmitted in a short time window from the node have different sequence codes.
-Packets that require awknowledgement should include a sequence code so the resulting ack can be tracked back to the originating request.
+Packets that require acknowledgement should include a sequence code so the resulting ack can be tracked back to the originating request.

 ### Valve Control